justinablair/JSTrain/README.md

 # JSTrain
 JavaScriptTraining

-This Repo is for colloboration on the JS training.
+This Repo is for collaboration on the JS training.